MythologIQ/Hearthlink/docs/process_refinement.md

 * **SOP is updated after every phase, blocker, major review, or architectural decision.**
 * **Process is dynamic and always improving—never static or final.**

 *All contributors must review this SOP and the README.md prior to any new feature, branch, or merge.
-This is the platinum audit trail and quality standard for the entire project.*
+This is the comprehensive audit trail and quality standard for the entire project following all documented process standards and reference docs/process_refinement.md for the current standard operating procedures (SOP) and process requirements.*

 ---